-Hewett Recruitment will not discriminate directly or indirectly, harass or victimise any person on the grounds of their age.
+The Company will not discriminate directly or indirectly, or harass or victimise, any person on the grounds of their age.
 We will encourage clients not to include any age criteria in job specifications and every attempt will be made to encourage clients to recruit on the basis of competence and skills and not age.

-Hewett Recruitment is committed to recruiting and retaining employees whose skills, experience, and attitude are suitable for the requirements of the various positions regardless of age.
+The Company is committed to recruiting and retaining employees whose skills, experience, and attitude are suitable for the requirements of the various positions, regardless of age.
 No age requirements will be stated in any job advertisements on behalf of the company.

-If Hewett Recruitment requests age as part of its recruitment process such information will not be used as selection, training or promotion criteria or in any detrimental way and is only for compilation of personal data, which the company holds on all employees and workers and as part of its equal opportunities monitoring process.
-In addition if under age 22 to adhere to Conduct of Employment Agencies and Employment Business Regulations 2003 and other relevant legislation applicable to children or young candidates.
+If the Company requests age as part of its recruitment process, such information will not be used as selection, training, or promotion criteria or in any detrimental way.
+It shall be only for compilation of personal data, which the company holds on all employees and workers, and as part of its equal opportunities monitoring process.
+In addition, age data shall be held on those under age 22 in order to adhere to Conduct of Employment Agencies and Employment Business Regulations 2003 and other relevant legislation applicable to children or young candidates.

-Where a client requests age or date of birth, this will have to be under an occupational requirement or with an objective justification which should be confirmed in writing.
+Where a client requests age or date of birth, this will have to be under an occupational requirement or with an objective justification, which should be confirmed in writing.